Thermostat Analogy

 The Federal Reserve holds the thermostat.

-• If inflation is too hot → they turn the temperature down (raise rates).
+• If the economy is too hot → they turn the temperature down (raise rates / constrict economic activity).

-• If the economy is too cold → they turn the temperature up (lower rates).
+• If the economy is too cold → they turn the temperature up (lower rates / encourage economic activity).

 But here’s where it gets tricky: Mortgage rates are like the upstairs bedroom temperature.
 Even if the thermostat changes, the upstairs room doesn’t adjust instantly.
 It reacts based on insulation, outside weather, and how the rest of the house behaves.
-(Bond markets, inflation and labor data, debt load.)
+(Bond markets, inflation and labor data, debt load, repayment risk.)

 So taking our analogy and plugging it back into the economy: